Bitcoin Mining Pools Explained and Reviewed

 Cons: 1.5% fee, owned by Bitmain (considered a drawback for Bitcoin maximalists)

 Known for their wallet and their own blockchain explorer, BTC.com have been around for a while, before opening a pool in 2016.
-Owned by Bitmain Tech, BTC.com is the largest pool around.
+Owned by Bitmain Tech, BTC.com is one of the largest pools around.

 BTC.com have their own payment method, FPPS, which similar to PPS+ includes TX fees in the payouts, along with the block reward.
 As for mining fees, BTC.com charges 1.5% and has a 0.001 BTC payment threshold.